p-j-smith/lipyphilic/docs/reference/analyses.rst

 .. note::

-  Assingment of lipids to leaflets is not in itself useful, but it is required in order to calculate, for example, area per lipid, interleaflet correlations, and flip-flop rates.
+  Assignment of lipids to leaflets is not in itself useful, but it is required in order to calculate, for example, area per lipid, interleaflet correlations, and flip-flop rates.